• Outlook User

 Compliance Copies Add-In

-Sperry Software's Compliance Copies add-in for Microsoft Outlook will automatically add multiple BCC or CC recipients based on multiple different rules for different people.
+Sperry Software Compliance Copies add-in for Microsoft Outlook will automatically add multiple BCC or CC recipients based on multiple different rules for different people.
 Unlike the Always BCC add-in, this new add-in also supports exceptions to the CC/BCCs conditions.
 This tool works with Outlook 2007/2010/2013.

 Message AutoFill